fly-apps/tictac/README.md

 This is a demonstration of building a clustered, distributed, multi-player, turn-based game server written in Elixir.
 As designed, it plays Tic-Tac-Toe, but was designed to be extended to play almost any multi-player turn based game.

-This uses Phoenix LiveView for the UI, `libcluster` for clustering the nodes, `horde` for providing a distributed process registry, and [fly.io](https://fly.io) for hosting and multi-region clustering support.
+This uses Phoenix LiveView for the UI, TailwindCSS for styles, `libcluster` for clustering the nodes, `horde` for providing a distributed process registry, and [fly.io](https://fly.io) for hosting and multi-region clustering support.

 ## Try it out locally